 Application-aware storage is a storage system with built-in intelligence about relevant applications and their utilization patterns.
-Once the storage "understands" the applications and usage conditions, it is possible to optimize data layouts, caching behaviors, and quality of service (QoS) levels.
+When the storage understands the applications and usage conditions, IT administrators can optimize data layouts, caching behaviors and quality of service (QoS) levels.

 This is a particularly challenging goal because application-aware storage does not run application code locally.
 Instead, it demands significant integration between the operating system (OS), host bus adapter (HBA) and the applications themselves.Content Continues Below

 Application-aware storage enables storage administrators to better utilize commodity disks for low-priority applications, while still getting the best possible performance, capacity and reliability for mission-critical applications.
 Application awareness can be particularly useful for boosting the performance of storage-intensive tasks such as archiving, backups, disaster recovery, replication, data modeling and index/search.

 Application-aware storage puts a hypervisor on top of a conventional storage array.
 IT administrators can deploy the hypervisor on their current storage arrays using OpenStack tools or software, such as Nutanix's Xtreme Computing Platform.
 Organizations can also buy storage subsystems that come with hypervisor integration, such as Tintri's VMstore or Nutanix's NX family of hardware platforms.

 Server virtualization helps organizations make more efficient use of their hardware.
 But virtualization also takes a stable, predictable piece of hardware and makes it unpredictable.
 A virtual server can host many virtual machines (VMs) that each support different applications simultaneously, so the once-static data center becomes significantly more dynamic.